Dr. Aimee PaikAdvisor

 One Italian study showed that about a third of obese men with ED were able to cure their problem by making lifestyle changes and losing weight,14 and a more recent Australian study14 backed these results, with similar findings.

-Whilst having a curved erection isn't necessarily a cause for concern, Peyronie's disease causes a significant bend or pain in some men, which can result in trouble having sex.16
+Whilst having a curved erection isn't necessarily a cause for concern, Peyronie's disease causes a significant bend or pain in some men, both of which can result in trouble having sex,16 as well as often making the erection weaker, or causing a "hinge".

-The condition is thought to develop after trauma to the penis, such as bending or hitting, which can cause bleeding and scar tissue build-up.17 Peyronie’s can also happen without a prior injury, in which case it’s more likely due to genetics or age.17
+The condition can develop after "trauma" to the penis, such as bending or hitting, which can cause bleeding and scar tissue build-up.17 Peyronie’s most commonly develops however without a prior remembered injury, in which case it’s more likely due to genetics factors or ongoing "wear and tear" flexing and minor bending of the penis with normal use, particularly as a man gets older.17

 Your mental state holds your penis like a marionette string, so as soon as you start to over analyse things, it can be game over.